Ramsi-K/300-days-of-code/README.md

 ### [Notebookify](https://github.com/Ramsi-K/notebookify)

-**<p align="right">2024-08-02</p>**
+**<p align="right">2024-08-03</p>**

 - **Task Description**:

-Today, I implemented and tested a .bat script for running the Notebookify project.
-This included starting a new terminal, setting up a clean environment, executing the main script, and ensuring the terminal processes terminated correctly.
-I also finished addressing minor bugs and import issues caused by earlier refactoring.
-With these fixes, the repository is cohesive and functional for future development, wrapping up both tasks efficiently.
+Today, I worked on improving the shell script for the Notebookify commits repository.
+Addressed key issues, including debugging environment activation, handling relative paths, and ensuring compatibility across setups.
+Fixed a major bug where script paths were hardcoded, making it difficult to share or use generically.
+The updated script dynamically detects the Conda base, resolves relative paths for the Python script, and provides clear error messages if Conda is not installed or misconfigured.
+This update ensures portability and reduces redundancy in setup management.

 ---